This is a guide to visiting the Brecon Beacons waterfalls in South Wales. Discover 5 easy walking trails and choose which one is right for you.

 - Time: 5 hours

 The four falls trail sits right in the heart of Waterfall Country and is one of the most popular waterfall walks in the Brecon Beacons.
+It’s also the longest walk on this list.

 From the car park in Cwm Porth there is a well marked trail that will guide you towards Sgwd-yr-Eira.
 Along the way there are side trails that lead to several other waterfalls along the River Melt.
 These waterfalls are Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn and Sgwd y Pannwr.